msu-cse-outreach/technovation-book/_sources/2-Loops/spotlight.rst

 Devan joins us today via Zoom to tell you a little bit about

 * Why she chose to study computer science
-* What she enjoys about her job
+* What her team does
-* What she wishes she knew when she was in your shoes
+* What she loves about her job

 **Type your questions for Devan into the Zoom chat for a short Q&A after her intro.**